chrisl8/Witchazzan/README.md

    - I deleted the `ms-icon-*.` files as I'm not using them.
    - I also deleted `browserconfig.xml`
  - I put `manifest.json` directly in `client` next to the `index.html` file.
-   - I had to edit it to point to the correct folders, so please compare to the existing one.
+   - I had to edit it to point to the correct folders, so please compare to the existing one if you update it.
  - I put the generated html into `client/index.html`
-   - Again, I had to edit some parts of it and remove references to things I deleted, so compare the new lines to the existing ones.
+   - Again, I had to edit some parts of it and remove references to things I deleted, so compare the new lines to the existing ones if you update the favicon.
      - Technically if you replace the icon images, the file names will stay the same, so you may not have to update `index.html` anyway.
  - Parcel bundling will ensure that browser caching sees that the files have changed.